 Students may select a faculty research advisor from among the entire faculty of the University of Pittsburgh, provided the advisor is a member of the Graduate Faculty of the university and his/her research involves genetics in some way.
-If the research advisor does not have a primary appointment in the Department of Human Genetics, the student must also select an academic advisor within the department.
+If the research advisor does not have a primary appointment in the Department of Human Genetics, the student must also select an academic advisor within the department (usually the Director of Graduate Studies).
 In this case the research advisor and the academic advisor typically both provide close guidance to the student throughout his or her tenure in the program.